 But does the Covid-19 stimulus include US citizens living abroad?

-How much will Americans living overseas get in the 2nd stimulus payment?
+How much will Americans living overseas get in their stimulus payment?

-The second stimulus payment for Americans abroad should be no different than for those living stateside.
-It should be $600 per qualifying US citizen living abroad for the second Covid stimulus.
+The first and second stimulus payments for Americans abroad were no different than for those living stateside.
+Presumably that will be the same for the 3rd and any subsequent EIP for taxpayers abroad.

-That of course would scale down if you make above the limits mentioned above (for a fuller listing of requirements and income limits, see the information below).
+Of course, payments could scale down if you make above the limits mentioned above (for a fuller listing of requirements and income limits, see the information below) or if those limits are changed.

-There should also be additional money included in you second stimulus check for a US citizen abroad if you have minors under the age of 17.
-For each child under 17, the second Covid stimulus payment for US citizens abroad should include an additional $600.
+There was also additional money included in you second stimulus check for a US citizen abroad if you have minors under the age of 17.
+For each child under 17, the second Covid stimulus payment for US citizens abroad should have included an additional $600.

-Note that if you are claimed as a dependent by another tax filer, you remain ineligible for a 2nd stimulus payment abroad.
+Note that if you are claimed as a dependent by another tax filer, you would remain ineligible for receiving the stimulus payment abroad.

-Are there additional requirements for Americans that live abroad to get the second stimulus payment?
+Are there additional requirements for Americans that live abroad to get EIPs?

 Ok, well, maybe.

-So, if some reason, you haven’t filed your 2019 taxes, you will need to do so to make sure you are eligible for the second Coronavirus relief bill living abroad.
+So, if some reason, you haven’t filed your 2019 taxes, you will need to do so to make sure you are eligible for any future Coronavirus relief bill living abroad.
 If you aren’t required to file, you should make sure you have filled out the non-filers tool (see case 5 near the end below).

-If you are required to file (most Americans living abroad, even if they don’t owe taxes are), then you should consider e-filing here ASAP to make sure you get the second Coronavirus stimulus if you live abroad (as well if the first if you haven’t gotten that!).
+If you are required to file (most Americans living abroad, even if they don’t owe taxes are), then you should consider e-filing here ASAP to make sure you get your stimulus check if you live abroad (as well as the earlier checks if you haven’t gotten those yet!).
 Also, consider checking out my practical guide to filing with the Foreign Earned Income Exclusion/Deduction here.

 It’s worth noting if your income changed (in particular, if it declined) in 2020 from 2019 or 2018, you will be able to claim both the first and/or the second stimulus payment for people living abroad based on your 2020 income when you file (technically the payments are advances on tax returns for 2020).